Hirosaki University

 Hirosaki University (弘前大学, Hirosaki Daigaku) is a Japanese national university in Hirosaki, Aomori Prefecture, Japan.
-Established in 1949, it comprises five faculties: Faculty of the Humanities, Faculty of Education History, Hirosaki University Medical School History, Faculty of Science and Technology, and Faculty of Agriculture and Life Science.
+Established in 1949, it comprises five faculties: Faculty of the Humanities, Faculty of Education, Hirosaki University Medical School, Faculty of Science and Technology, and Faculty of Agriculture and Life Science.
 Its abbreviated form is Hirodai.

 History

-Hirosaki University was founded in May 1949.
-The university initially consisted of The Department of Literature and Science, The Department of Education, The Medical Department, and The Noheji Branch School.
+Hirosaki University was officially founded in May 1949 as part of Japan's post-war educational reform, which sought to modernize and consolidate higher education across the country.
+The university was established by integrating five separate regional institutions located in Aomori Prefecture: